HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * a leading .../.mo(nth) heading should be useful
 *   * this could expand to include all  of the timePeriods
 * remove Deferred content to a trailing SymbolsH page that can be reaced via quickLinks
-  * an alternatative could vbe to refert to just Numberic titles
+  * an alternatative could vbe to refert to just Numeric titles
 * remove content to /2022/...
 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values